roo-shy/indigo/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>I'm Rooshee.
-I'm 34 designer and engineer.
-I'm Russian live in Houston, TX.
+I'm 35 designer and engineer.
 I’ve worked internationally, in-house and remotely on projects for leading brands, startups and non-profits.
 UX and tech problem solving are central to everything I do.
 I care deeply about creating world-class, useful and beautiful products that help people and make a difference.
 I like to be involved at different stages of a developing process from issuing a ticket to QA testing to opening a pull a request.
 </p>

 <h2>Skills</h2>